heshamahmed-3ddx/google-authz-3ddx/docs/security-guide.md

 ## Overview

-This document outlines the comprehensive security measures implemented in the 3D Diagnostix Authorization System for production deployment.
+This document outlines the comprehensive security measures implemented in the InsightHub Authorization System for production deployment.

 ## Security Features